 Bayern Bavarian Brasserie.

-It was recently opened by three childhood friends, with young chef Ofer Ben-Or assuming the position of head chef.
-Ben-Or, who is the son of the Dan Hotel chain’s head chef Sagi Ben-Or, worked and trained in Michelin star restaurants in France.
+The restaurant was opened two years ago by three childhood friends, with young chef Ofer Ben- Or assuming the position of head chef.
+Ben-Or, who is the son of the Dan Hotel chain’s head chef Sagi Ben-Or, worked and trained in Michelin-star restaurants in France.

 When you first walk through the front door, you immediately get a comfortable feeling from the place.
 There’s a bar near the entrance, and tables are scattered throughout the restaurant.
 It has a great set-up conducive to enjoying German beers, eating hearty German food and watching some sports.
 The super-friendly wait staff helps make everyone feel comfortable.